andimarek/graphql-schema-design-patterns/readme.md

 ```
 ### Discussion
 This allows for further non-breaking changes of the schema on the costs of having more complex queries in the beginning.
+This is also an alternative to have custom scalars: Instead of having a Country scalar you have Country type.
+But scalars can be used as input and output types.
+This means a second `input CountryInput ...` input type is maybe needed.

 ## Error types